dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/text-line-result-item.md

 ### getCharacterResults

-Get all the characters in the text line.
+Returns all the characters in the text line.
 Each character is represented by a [`CharacterResult`](character-result.md) object.

 ```java
 CharacterResult[] getCharacterResults();